 Ask Follow-Up Questions

 Every question can be broken down into ‘follow-up’ questions that serve to explore the different elements of the original question.
-So, a question like, “How can I live in alignment with my soul’s purpose?” can be broken down into the following questions:
+For example, a question like, “How can I live in alignment with my soul’s purpose?” can be broken down into the following questions: